Overview

 A dissertation from this program typically consists of several essays in one or several fields of financial economics, which are expected to be suitable for publication in international scientific journals – the main channel for communicating research results.
 A strong track record of placing our graduates in leading academic institutions around the world reflects the strengths of the program and the dedication of our faculty to support our doctoral students.

-We offer program research areas in:
+We have specialized research areas in:

 - Asset Pricing and Financial Econometrics